This course is now delivered online via Zoom, please enquire for details.

 Stimulants are psychoactive drugs which induce temporary improvements in either mental or physical function or both.
 Examples of these kinds of effects may include enhanced alertness, wakefulness, and locomotion, among others.
 The majority of drugs taken by people tend to be stimulants.
 The most common illegal stimulants in the UK are amphetamine, ecstasy, cocaine and mephedrone.
 Globally methamphetamine is the most widely used illegal stimulant drug.

-A one or two day stimulants training course focusing on specific interventions, health, psychiatric issues, appropriate treatment and effective ways of working with this client group.
+A stimulants training course focusing on specific interventions, health, psychiatric issues, appropriate treatment and effective ways of working with this client group.
 The course covers;

 - History of stimulants.